aws-neuron/aws-neuron-sdk/libraries/nxd-inference/api-guides/api-guide.rst

   a model wrapper from a given config and model class.
 This model class is used to compile the model with the given compiler args.
 The tag is used to identify the compiled model in the application.
+- ``input_generator(self)`` - Returns a list of input tensors to use to trace the model for compilation.
+When you trace and compile a model, the trace captures only the code paths that are run with these inputs.
+To support different inputs and code paths based on configuration options, provide configuration-specific inputs in ``input_generator``.